[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Here’s a run-down of nine names investors will want to keep an eye on as the harbingers of the (fruitful and rapidly approaching) AR era.

 Although the project was actively pursued by Alphabet Inc (NASDAQ:GOOGL) afterwards, the first go-around for Google Glass was pretty much a flop.
 The idea of projecting information onto glass a user/wearer is looking through, however, never really went away.
 It just has far more application as an industrial or commercial tool than it does for a consumer.

 Enter Vuzix Corp (NASDAQ:VUZI).
 You may know it as the company that developed an apparatus that helps blind people get around better.
 But products lite its M300 and Blade smart glasses were “built for enterprise.”
 The company has quietly made a compelling case for using them as a means of getting more done in the workplace at a reasonable price… for a corporation.

-AR Stocks to Enhance Your Portfolio: QUALCOMM, Inc. (QCOM)
+AR Stocks to Buy: QUALCOMM, Inc. (QCOM)

 Yes, it’s best known as a telecom and semiconductor play and not often lumped in with a list of AR stocks.
 But, QUALCOMM, Inc. (NASDAQ:QCOM) is very well-positioned to capitalize on the mainstreaming of augmented reality.

 It’s gone relatively unrealized (or at least unappreciated), but AR requires the delivery of massive amounts of data, and it requires plenty of computing power to deliver that information in real-time.
 AR glasses and goggles also burn through batteries relatively quickly.